ani-s77/4gaBoards/docs/test-plan.md

 This prevents collisions between test runs and makes test-created data easy to identify if cleanup fails.

-Each test creates its own project and board, runs the test workflow, and then performs best-effort cleanup in a `finally` block.
+Each test creates its own project and board, runs the test workflow, and then performs best-effort cleanup in a Playwright `afterEach` hook.

 ## Automated Test Cases